trailofbits/deepstate/docs/test_harness.md

 #### OneOf
 `OneOf` is an
 operator that takes as argument an arbitrary number of lambda expressions.
-In each call to `OneOf`, a random lambda is choosen and executed.
+In each call to `OneOf`, a random lambda is chosen and executed.
 This allows you to non-deterministically execute chunks of code and apply [swarm testing](/docs/swarm_testing.md).